Skip to content

 Screenshot showing the Cline MCP server list

-Now test the connection by running a vibe check.
+Now test the connection by creating a task.

-Cline will use the vibe_check tool to check the current day.
+Cline will use the getProjects tool to get a list of your projects.
 Before making the API call, it will ask for your permission to use the tool:

 Screenshot showing Cline asking for permission to use the tool

 You can approve the tool call once or select Auto-approve to always allow this tool and skip future confirmation prompts.
-Once approved, Cline will make the API call and respond with the vibe check results.
+Once approved, Cline will make the API call and respond with the tool call results.

 Let’s go through some common issues and how to fix them.